ProfessorX001/Fortnite-JSON-Offsets/README.md

 # Fortnite-Offsets

-This repository is for retreiving JSON data (in this case fortnite offsets)
+`Fortnite-Offsets` is your go-to repository for up-to-date `Fortnite` memory offsets.

-The offsets will always be up to date with the latest Fortnite version.
+- 💡 **Up-to-date Offsets:** Synced with the latest Fortnite versions.
+- 📁 **Accessible Format:** Packaged neatly in a JSON format.

+Ideal for developers, modders, or enthusiasts exploring game engineering.
+Please adhere to `Epic Games' terms and conditions` when using this data